 West Norwood event dispels myths and raises awareness on womb cancer

-Last week, South East London Cancer Alliance (SELCA), The Eve Appeal and Hills, Brook and Dale Primary Care Network (HBD PCN) came together at Goodwin Hall in West Norwood to welcome local residents to an open discussion and workshop on womb cancer.
-This workshop is part of a series run across the country by SELCA, promoting screenings for womb cancer, cervical cancer and prostate cancer alike.
+Last week, Lambeth’s Hills, Brook and Dale Primary Care Network and the Eve Appeal welcomed local residents to an open discussion and workshop on womb cancer at Goodwin Hall in West Norwood.
+This workshop is part of a series organised across south east London by South East London Cancer Alliance (SELCA), promoting screening for womb cancer, cervical cancer and prostate cancer.

 As 30 plus workshop participants arrived in the space, it was clear another aim– to build connections and relationships between local residents with shared experiences – was underway.